Locating the cheapest insurance for a car in North Carolina can turn out to be a lot of work, but you can use these tips to find lower rates.

 - Sign Early and Save - A few insurance companies offer discounts for buying a new policy before your current coverage expires.
 This can save 10% or more.

-Consumers should know that most credits do not apply the the whole policy.
+Consumers should know that most credits do not apply to the whole policy.
 Most only reduce the price of certain insurance coverages like comprehensive or collision.
 Despite the fact that it seems like all those discounts means the company will pay you, company stockholders wouldn't be very happy.

 Some of the larger companies that have these money-saving discounts include: